HyperDimensionTech/Obsidian-Nexus/README.md

 ### Building the Project

 1. Clone the repository
-2. Open `Obsidian Nexus.xcodeproj` in Xcode
+2. Open `Pocket Dimension.xcodeproj` in Xcode
 3. Build and run for your target device

 ## Development Guidelines